trynthink/scout/docs/tutorials_web.rst

 - **Sort ECMs.** Click the arrow icons next to the "Name," "Lifetime," or "Market Entry Year" column headings to sort ECMs by each attribute in ascending order; click the arrow icons again to sort ECMs by each attribute in descending order.

-- **Filter ECMs by end use, climate zone, or building type.** Check the appropriate box(es) under the "End Use," "Climate Zones," and/or "Building Class" headings in the left-hand filter bar; then click the "Apply Filter" button at the bottom of the filter bar.
+- **Filter ECMs by end use, region, or building type.** Check the appropriate box(es) under the "End Use," "Regions," and/or "Building Class" headings in the left-hand filter bar; then click the "Apply Filter" button at the bottom of the filter bar.

 - **Filter ECMs by total affected market.** Move each scroll bar dot under the "Total Affected Market" heading in the left-hand filter bar to set thresholds for the total energy use, |CO2| emissions, and/or energy costs affected by each ECM; then click the "Apply Filter" button at the bottom of the filter bar.
 Alternatively, enter a specific threshold or thresholds into the box to the right of each scroll bar and click "Apply Filter".